JasonTrespel/pythonexs/challenges/api/api_challenge-iss.md

 http://api.open-notify.org/iss-now.json

-## Your challenge this morning is to do the following:
+## Your challenge is to do the following:

 #### Part 1:
 - Using the **requests** module, access the API from the link above and pull/translate the JSON!

 <details>
-<summary>Wait, I haven't fully woken up yet.
+<summary>Wait, I'm still sleepy.
 How about a lil' code to get me started?
 As a treat.</summary>

 ```python
 #!/usr/bin/env python3